 The Clery Act requires that Campus Security Authorities be identified, notified and trained.

-Campus Security Authorities who have been identified by job title receive annual notification and training and are asked to forward the training to anyone within their department who they believe meets the Clery definition of a Campus Security Authority by job function.
+Campus Security Authorities who have been identified by job title receive annual notification and training and are asked to forward the training to anyone within their department who they believe meets the Clery definition of a Campus Security Authority because of their job function.

 If you believe that you may qualify as a Campus Security Authority and have not received notification or training, please speak with your supervisor or manager.